SturmDerLiebe/bavarian_joke_generator/database/database_model.md

 # Database Model
 ## Bavarian joke Simulator
-### Minimum Features:
+### Implemented Use Cases:
 - A user can search for *any* Bavarian jokes by submitting *one* English keyword
 - A user can submit a Bavarian joke alongside _at least one_, related keywords
 - A Bavarian joke is accompanied by its required explanation in English
 - A user can submit a joke anonymously without logging in
     - These jokes can then only be edited & deleted by the site admin
-### Additional Features:
+### Use Cases to be implemented:
-- A user can sign up before submitting a joke
+- A user can sign up
-- A user can log in to submit and view, edit & delete their submissions
+- A user can log in to submit jokes and view, edit & delete their submissions
     - On joke deletion, the joke-keyword pair gets deleted as well
     - Changing the assoiated keyword adds a new keyword if it does not exist yet and associates the joke with the new keyword(s)
 - A user can sign up & log in  via webauthn (without a password)